 The Poorvu Center is committed to honoring the many forms of excellent teaching, recognizing that teaching effectiveness is not reliant on digital forms.
 In past years the Rosenkranz Awards funded teaching projects with a digital component to comply with a gift indenture.
 We have diversified the funding for these projects, and now welcome proposals of all kinds.

 Successful proposals envision opportunities for instructors to emphasize or significantly develop learning experiences for students that align with central learning goal(s) for an existing course.
-The application is open to any full-time Yale instructor with a primary instructional appointment who proposes to implement a new digital approach to enhance student engagement in a course scheduled for the 2019-2020 academic year.

 Engagement can be defined in a variety of ways, including but not limited to: student–to–student or student–to–faculty interactions, experience in the field, active use of Yale collections, and student research.